 Moreover, the managing director in charge may be personally held liable under criminal law for wrongful non-payment of the employee’s social security contributions.
 If found guilty, they could face a prison sentence of up to 5 years or personally be charged with some of the above fines.

-Beyond financial penalties
+Beyond financial penalties for hiring independent contractors

 Beyond these financial penalties, companies with poor employment practices face non-financial ones such as a tarnished reputation as this becomes public knowledge.
 That is something that is already costing Uber and many other gig economy employers far more than whatever penalty courts impose on them.
 The more a company grows and the more high profile it gets, the higher the likelihood that these poor employment practices will garner the attention of the media.
 A recent investigation by The Verge, found that Pinterest had slashed holiday pay for its contractors, something the company used to offer historically.
 After the story went public and contractors raised the issue, Pinterest reverted their decision.
 You can argue, however, the damage had been done.